dynatrace-oss/dynatrace-aws-s3-log-forwarder/docs/build.md

 # Build

-If you're contributing to the project or if you want to build your own container images you'll need to build and deploy from source.
-The following sections cover how to build the AWS Severless Application Model application using SAM CLI.
+If you're contributing to the project or if you want to build and deploy from source, the following sections cover how to build and deploy the `dynatrace-aws-s3-log-forwarder`.

 ## Prerequisites